Shivrajsoni/Analysis-and-Design-of-Algorithm/dp/README.md

+# DYNAMIC PROGRAMMING
+## Those who forget the past need to remember it again.
 - A DP is an algorithmic technique which is usually based on a recurrent formula and one (or some) starting states.
 A sub-solution of the problem is constructed from previously found ones.
 DP solutions have a polynomial complexity which assures a much faster running time than other techniques like backtracking, brute-force etc.

+Dynamic programming is basically, recursion plus using common sense.
+What it means is that recursion allows you to express the value of a function in terms of other values of that function.
+Where the common sense tells you that if you implement your function in a way that the recursive calls are done in advance, and stored for easy access, it will make your program faster.
+This is what we call Memoization - it is memorizing the results of some specific states, which can then be later accessed to solve other sub-problems.

+The intuition behind dynamic programming is that we trade space for time, i.e. to say that instead of calculating all the states taking a lot of time but no space, we take up space to store the results of all the sub-problems to save time later.

 ## MultiStage Graph
 A multistage graph is a directed weighted graph where nodes are divided into multiple stages, and the goal is to find the shortest (or longest) path from a source node in the first stage to a destination node in the last stage.
 This problem is efficiently solved using Dynamic Programming (DP).